dongzhuoyao/note/_posts/2020-03-22-pytorch-foundamentals.markdown

 ## different backward function in pytorch

+A useful tool to create visualizations of PyTorch execution graphs and traces: [pytorchviz](https://github.com/szagoruyko/pytorchviz)

 **torch.nn.functional.soft_max**

 this is a mapping function from $$B \times C$$ to $$B \times C$$, the derivation is splittable along all dimensions, therefore we can simply consider the scalar case,